polad/kylfil/README.md

 - Simple Functional API: for great composition and expressive code.
 - Atomic Guarantees: append multiple events in a single-transaction.
 - Storage Agnostic: supports virtually any Database or KV Store via a simple `StoreProvider` interface requiring only two functions: `append()` and `read()`.
-- Reference Implementations for SQLite & MySQL: provides out-of-the-box support for some popular databases also serves as example for integrating with other storage engines.
+- Reference Implementations: get started right away with Postgres, SQLite, MySQL (more coming soon)&mdash;or use them as a blueprint for integrating with your favourite store.
 - Lazy DB Connection & Deferred Query Execution: improves performance by avoiding premature resource allocation.
 - Flexible Querying: read events in any direction or from a specific version.
 - Immutable Operations: all functions return new objects without modifying original objects.